IN THIS ARTICLE

 }

-4. Start Game
+5. Start the Game

 Make sure you have a cmake build target for your game, like YourProject.GameLauncher, and build the application for your local testing.
+You should be able to find application under build bin folder, and launch the game.

-5. Test Game and Server
+6. Test Game and Server

 Testing steps and instructions really depend on your own project, but please make sure your testing can cover CreateSession, JoinSession, LeaveSession and DestroySession use case.